pmirabel/pico-game-of-light/README.md

 source : [rp-rs github project requirements](https://github.com/rp-rs/rp2040-project-template#requirements)

 - The standard Rust tooling (cargo, rustup) : eg. `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
 - Toolchain support for the cortex-m0+ processors in the rp2040 (thumbv6m-none-eabi) : eg. `rustup target add thumbv6m-none-eabi`
 - [flip-link](https://github.com/knurling-rs/flip-link) - this allows you to detect stack-overflows on the first core, which is the only supported target for now. : eg. `cargo install flip-link`
 - [probe-run](https://github.com/knurling-rs/probe-run).
 Upstream support for RP2040 was added with version 0.3.1. eg. `cargo install probe-run`
 - A CMSIS-DAP probe.
 (J-Link and other probes will not work with probe-run)
-  - You can use a second Pico as a CMSIS-DAP debug probe.
+  - I use a second Pico as a CMSIS-DAP debug probe.

 To develop with async (embedded) Rust :crab: with [embassy framwework](https://embassy.dev/dev/index.html)